ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

     [Semantic Versioning Standard](https://semver.org/)
   - [ ] In adherence to the [Semantic Versioning Standard](https://semver.org/),
-    the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC 600 and a release greater than `2.0.0` for CMPSC 610
+    the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC/INFM 600 and a release greater than `2.0.0` for CMPSC/INFM 610
   - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer Science
   - [ ] The title of the thesis is both interesting and appropriate